sebastian89n/code-learning-hub/jakarta-ee/README.md

 6. **JTA (Jakarta Transactions):** JTA provides support for distributed transactions, ensuring data consistency across multiple resources.

-7. **CDI (Contexts and Dependency Injection):** CDI facilitates the management of beans, their lifecycle, and the injection of dependencies in a Jakarta EE application.
+7. **CDI (Jakarta Contexts and Dependency Injection):** CDI facilitates the management of beans, their lifecycle, and the injection of dependencies in a Jakarta EE application.

 8. **JAX-WS (Jakarta XML Web Services):** JAX-WS enables the creation and consumption of SOAP-based web services in Jakarta EE applications, allowing seamless communication with external services.